💻

 What teams use this for

-• Missing breaking changes in dependencies
+• Catch breaking changes in dependencies before they hit production

 Example setup